• Skip to primary navigation

 You can get the detailed recipe on the printable recipe card at the end of this post.

-Start of by boiling up your pasta according to the instructions on the packet.
-The drain the pasta and transfer to a serving dish.
+Start by boiling up your pasta according to the instructions on the packet.
+Drain the pasta and transfer it to a serving dish.

 Add the homemade ranch dressing and mix well to combine.
 Cover and leave the salad to cool to room temperature before serving.